Do solar panels make your roof last longer?

 Since rooftop solar panels are installed above your roof, they act as great shields against extreme temperatures and sun rays.
 This is made possible because of the small gap left between the roof and panels during installation.

 The gap allows cool air to flow through, which leaves a cooling effect inside the house.
-Studies show that having solar panels can cool the home by up to 38%.
+Studies show that having solar panels can cool your roof and intern cool the home by up to 38%.